Vice President (Education)

-As a student if you are more interested in hands on policy and project work, I also supervise the SRA External and University Affairs Committee's.
-Please contact the commissioners as they are always welcoming additional volunteers.
+As a student if you are more interested in hands on policy and project work, I also supervise three Associate Vice-Presidents who chair the SRA Municipal Affairs, Provincial and Federal Affairs, and University Affairs Committees.
+Please contact the AVPs as they are always welcoming additional volunteers.

 To book an appointment with me, please email me at firstname.lastname@example.org.